Seeing and believing: Virtual reality set to conquer living rooms

 But the advent of user-friendly and low-cost gear will also spur adoption by educational institutions, the military and industry.

-Ford Motor Co (F.N), for instance, uses VR headsets to help test car designs.
+Ford Motor Co, for instance, uses VR headsets to help test car designs.

 Oculus has not disclosed pricing for the consumer Rift.
 Co-founder Nate Mitchell has said it will be "affordable" but pricier than the Gear VR, which costs around $200.